Dwarakesh09/Python-Data-Types/README.md

-This file consist of a python code of Data type which is used for udedrstanding the diffrent data types.
+This file consist of a python code of Data type which is used for understanding the diffrent data types.